HewlettPackard/shs-governance-model/GOVERANCE.md

 Consensus](http://en.osswiki.info/concepts/lazy_consensus) is practiced.
 Ideas and / or proposals should be shared by maintainers via GitHub with the appropriate maintainer groups tagged.
-Out of respect for other contributors, major changes should also be accompanied by a ping on Slack or a note on the [insert project name here] dev [mailing list](email@org.com) as appropriate.
+Out of respect for other contributors, major changes should also be accompanied by an email on the [insert project name here] dev [mailing list](email@org.com).
 Author(s) of proposal, Pull Requests, issues, etc.  will give a time period of no less than five (5) working days for comment and remain cognizant of popular observed world holidays.